I’m not rally a big fan of New Year’s resolutions, primarily because when I make them they tend to last about 1 - 2 weeks.

 However I do like to take the opportunity at this time of year to re-evaluate, re-focus and re-energize what I’m doing in anticipation of the coming new year.

-As I do this for 2013 and reflect upon over a quarter of a century of experience of doing live production in some fashion or another, I find a desire to return to the absolute basics.
+As I do this and reflect upon over a quarter of a century of experience of doing live production in some fashion or another, I find a desire to return to the absolute basics.

 1. Just smile

 No matter how frustrating, how intense or how upset I am at the time, just smile and walk away.

 Every time I don’t do this I end up regretting how I act and what I say in the heat of the moment.

 If I smile, listen and then walk away, I have the opportunity and time to process the information and take some of the emotion out of the situation.

 Every time that something goes wrong and I try to pass the blame on to someone or something else I end up asking myself “why didn’t I just own up to it?”

 It can be difficult, because on one hand I want to be the leader, in charge, the one who makes thing happen.
 However, when things don’t go as planned, I don’t always want to be the leader and accept the responsibility.
 I want to blame someone or something.

 In the end, it’s always best to admit our mistakes.

 In doing this, I will sometimes not mention to a person that I am bothered by what they have done.
 That alone isn’t good, but it’s even worse if I were to go around and complain to someone else about what the person did to bother me.